Welcome to Megala’s Kitchen!

 - Ulundhang kali

 - Iditha panang kizhangu

 We, Hindus, celebrate numerous festivals all through the year.
 We offer prayers to the Mother Nature, Hindu Gods & Goddesses, and also to the departed family members.
 We prepare specialty sweets & savories and offer them as naivedyam during the religious festivals.

 You can also check out our festival recipes, and some of the important festivals are:

 - Vinayagar Chathurthi honouring our first God, Vinayagar

 - Deepavali, the most popular Indian festival

 - Pongal, the harvest festival, celebrated to thank the Mother Nature

-- Karadaiyan Nonbu, a festival celebrated by married women
+- Karadaiyan Nonbu, a religious ritual for women

-Since I believe that the health of a family lies in its kitchen, I feel it is imperative for all the mothers (or home cooks) to have the clear idea of what we cook, how we cook, and why we serve a particular dish to our family.
-So I have been learning to identify the nutritious ingredients & healthy cooking practices during my culinary journey, and I have included the details of nutrition & health benefits of main ingredients along with my recipes.
-I refer to the sites of IFCT (Indian Food Composition Databas) & USDA (US Dept. of Agriculture) for the nutrition data of all the ingredients.
+I believe that the health of a family lies in its kitchen.
+I feel it is imperative for all the mothers (or home cooks) to have the clear idea of what we cook, how we cook, and why we take a particular dish.
+I have been learning to identify the nutritious ingredients & healthy cooking practices during my culinary journey.
+So I have included the details of nutrition & health benefits of main ingredients along with my recipes.
+I refer to the sites of IFCT (Indian Food Composition Database) & USDA (US Dept. of Agriculture) for the nutrition data of the ingredients.

 You can click on the links to check out the healthy recipes categorized as below: